 The most important personal achievement for me is an acceptance of my body.
 In a world where we all need to be size 10 or �0� if possible, my curvy size 16 body left me feeling inferiour to other women.

 So I started Eva�s classes quietly at the back of the room.
 As Eva worked on my technique and confidence, I moved further forward row by row.

+One day I realized that the weight I�d gained in the last few years didn�t make me as hideous as I felt.
+And that whole cycle of trying to diet and failing was pointless.
+Now I�m free from that and I�m happy with who and what I am.
 I now stand in the front row at class and I�m not quiet anymore.
 I�m not a great dancer yet, I live in hope.
 Eva has inspired me and I am dedicated to the art, and devoted to the teacher who travels the journey with me.
 I can�t thank her enough what she has given me is priceless.

 I am not a natural dancer but Eva�s classes have always been really enjoyable and have allowed me to develop my dancing and in doing so I feel much happier about my body.
 Egyptian dance has made me find muscles I didn�t know I had and its great for all round toning.
 Since starting I have lost weight, toned up and developed a attitude towards myself.
 Thanks Eva always great.